 Which tourism-related businesses and attractions are open?

-Restaurants, cafes, and nightlife
+Restaurants, cafes, nightlife, and ski resorts

-Museums and other indoor tourist sites
+Museums and other tourist sites

 Hotels, private rentals, and guesthouses